WushuWorks/SuckerPunchInterview/README.md

 ## License

-This solution is licensed under the GNU GPL as described in the provided license file
+This solution is licensed under the GNU GPL as described in the provided license file.